-Why is Over the Air Antenna Testing Is Important?
+Why is Over the Air Antenna Testing Important?

 During research and product development of any Internet of Things (IoT) device or Machine to Machine (M2M) product, it is important to make sure the antennas designed or selected will perform the way they are intended.
 For example, when designing an antenna for a large stationary device like a vending machine, it is likely installed or placed against a wall.
 Designing or selecting an antenna that concentrates its energy and radiates toward the front of the device would be ideal for this environment.
 In the case of a mobile device, like a smart phone, it is important for the antenna to radiate in all directions and not lose communication link when the user moves around or faces a particular direction away from the cell tower.
 Over-the-Air antenna testing and measurements are the only way to qualify the entire signal path and antenna pattern of a wireless device.

-Most wireless technologies, such as GSM, WCDMA, LTE, and Wi-Fi will utilize an error correction algorithm to compensate for the poor receive signal either by increasing the output power or reducing the data rate before the connection is lost.
+Most cellular technologies, such as GSM, GPRS, EGPRS, CDMA, 1xRTT, 1xEVDO, WCDMA, LTE, LTE Advance and wireless technologies such as 802.11 a/b/g/n/ac, Bluetooth, and ZigBee will utilize an error correction algorithm to compensate for the poor receive signal either by increasing the output power or reducing the data rate before the connection is lost.
 This in turn will reduce battery life, heat up the device, and/or lower the data transfer rate.
-OTA testing of antennas can help product development teams identify the problematic areas and increase product reliablity and end user experience.
+OTA testing of antennas can help product development teams identify the problematic areas and increase product reliability and end user experience.

 As many IoT and M2M devices become increasingly more compact, antennas are sometimes forced to be placed near other antennas, displays, computer processors, high-speed memory, etc, all of which can interfere and degrade the devices over-the-air (OTA) performance.
 In addition to power measurements, OTA testing can perform sensitivity measurements to illustrate how the internal components are effecting the RF radio’s performance.
 This allows product developers to see where the issues are during normal operation and how they are impacting the product’s performance.